Rel1cx/eslint-react/README.md

 <!-- end auto-generated rules list -->

+## Philosophy

+The introduction or modification of rules must follow these guidelines:

+- **TypeScript first** - If a behavior can already be enforced by TypeScript built-in checker, it should not be implemented in the plugin.
+- **Formatting independent** - Rules should not be concerned with code style or formatting; leave that to the formatter.
+- **One rule, one purpose** - Each rule should have a single, well-defined purpose that can be described in one sentence, preferably serving as its name.
+- **Minimal options** - Rules should have as few options as possible, preferably none.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.